 The preferred stock warrant liability is associated with warrants to purchase shares of our preferred stock issued to lenders and investors.
 The change in fair value consists of the calculated change in value based upon the fair value of the underlying security at the end of each reporting period as calculated using the Black-Scholes option-pricing model.
 The preferred stock warrants were automatically adjusted on the date of the closing of the IPO, April 15, 2014 to provide for the issuance of shares of common stock upon their exercise.
-The preferred stock warrant liability has been eliminated as of April 15, 2014.
+The preferred stock warrant liability has been reclassed to additional paid-in capital as of April 15, 2014.